Synonym(s)

 Clinical featuresThis section has been translated automatically.

-The clinical picture of atopic hand dermatitis (syn. atopic hand eczema) (the same applies to atopic foot dermatitis) depends decisively on the degree of acuteity of the inflammatory reaction.
-This varies between minimal variations up to weeping or pyodermic maximum variations.
-On the basis of an atopic diathesis or a latent atopic hand (foot) dermatitis, severe hand (foot) dermatitis can occur due to superimposed external influences (cumulative toxic damage or contact sensitization), which considerably impairs daily activities.
+The clinical picture of atopic hand dermatitis (syn.: atopic hand eczema) depends decisively on the degree of acuteity of the inflammatory reaction; the same applies to atopic foot dermatitis (syn.: atopic foot eczema).
+This ranges from minimal variants to weeping or pyodermatized maximum variants.
+On the basis of an atopic diathesis or latent atopic hand (foot) dermatitis, superimposed external influences (cumulative toxic damage or contact sensitization) can lead to severe hand (foot) dermatitis that significantly impairs daily activities.

 Minus variants of hand (foot) dermatitis are: